root-project/web/manual/trees/index.md

 ROOT provides the following classes for trees and branches, among others:

-- [TTree](https://root.cern/doc/master/classTTree.html): Represents a columnar data set.
+- {% include ref class="TTree" %}: Represents a columnar data set.
 Any C++ type can be stored in its columns.

-- [TNtuple](https://root.cern/doc/master/classTNtuple.html): A simple `TTree` restricted to a list of float variables only.
+- {% include ref class="TNtuple" %}: A simple `TTree` restricted to a list of float variables only.

-- [TBranch](https://root.cern/doc/master/classTBranch.html): Organizes columns, i.e. branches, of a `TTree`.
+- {% include ref class="TBranch" %}: Organizes columns, i.e. branches, of a `TTree`.

-- [TChain](https://root.cern/doc/master/classTChain.html): A list of ROOT files containing `TTree` objects.
+- {% include ref class="TChain" %}: A list of ROOT files containing `TTree` objects.

 ## Working with trees